Home

 Any owner found to be in violation of Retirement Community Pet Policies may be directed by the Board of Directors to permanently remove from the property pets which cause violation or to take other action Board deems appropriate.

-The above is not a legal document of Retirement Community Pet Policies since it has been edited to make the policy brief.
+The above has been edited to make the policy brief.
 It is designed to give a general idea of what is required of pets and their owners.